Update

 MTC collaborates with regional and statewide partners to help make transit priority projects more efficient and effective in the long term.
 This includes working with transit agencies and local cities and counties to draft the Bay Area Transit Priority Policy for Roadways and develop the regional Transit Priority Network as part of the Transit Priority Roadway Assessment.
 MTC also partners with Caltrans on its transit-focused efforts:

-- Director’s Transit Policy: MTC is engaging with Caltrans and providing feedback on the Director’s Transit Policy, which will provide direction for Caltrans transit strategy and activities throughout the state.
-It is expected to be finalized by late 2025.
+• Director’s Transit Policy: MTC engaged with Caltrans and provided feedback on the Director’s Transit Policy, which provides direction for Caltrans transit strategy and activities throughout the state.
+It was finalized in early 2026.

-- Caltrans Bay Area Transit Plan: MTC is also a partner on the Bay Area Transit Plan, a first-of-its-kind district-level plan, that will identify transit priority infrastructure needs and access improvements on the state highway system in the region.
-The plan is anticipated to be completed in late 2025.
+• Caltrans Bay Area Transit Plan: MTC also partnered with Caltrans on the Bay Area Transit Plan, a first-of-its-kind district-level plan that identifies transit priority infrastructure needs and access improvements on the state highway system in the region.
+The plan was completed in early 2026.